 Autosave and post revisions are no doubt features that help create a more effective workflow.
 If you write often, however, over time the revisions can start to build up.
 This can significantly increase the size of your WordPress database, so it’s important to manage your revisions.

 (Your database could be storing lots of unnecessary data)

 For example, if you have 50 posts on your site with an average of 10 revisions each you could be storing around 1,000 copies of unnecessary data.
 If your post averages 100KB data, then with 1,000 post revisions, the total space wasted is about 100MB.

 The good news is that there are various free plugins for WordPress available that can help you manage your revisions and reduce the size of your WordPress database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

-Congratulations, now you know how to use the WordPress Revisions feature to recover earlier saved page/post revisions.
+Congratulations, now you know how to use the WordPress Revisions feature to restore earlier versions of your WordPress posts or pages.